nixpig/monkey-go/README.md

 # monkey-go

-An interpreter and compiler for the Monkey programming language from the books [Writing An Interpreter In Go](https://interpreterbook.com/) and [Writing A Compiler In Go](https://compilerbook.com/).
+An interpreter and compiler for the Monkey programming language presented in the books [Writing An Interpreter In Go](https://interpreterbook.com/) and [Writing A Compiler In Go](https://compilerbook.com/).